alsornak/Employee-Tracker/README.md

 # Employee-Tracker
 This is a command line application that allows a user to manage information on employees within a company.
 The application connects to a database housed in MySQL that contains three tables with information on departments, roles, and employees within the company.
-This Content Management System allows a user to add, view, and modify information about employees of a company.
+This System allows a user to add, view, and modify information about employees of a company.

 ## User Story